-Spring arrives towards the end of March and marks the beginning of tourist season in Tirthan Valley.
+Spring arrives towards the end of March and marks the beginning of the tourist season in Tirthan Valley.
 This is one of the most pleasant times for planning a trip.
-Average temperature jumps up to about 15 Degrees Celsius between night and day.
+The average temperature jumps up to about 15 Degrees Celsius between night and day.
 Around noon, it can even reach 30 degrees.
-Just pack a light jacket and plenty of cottons for visiting this time and that will suffice.
-The route via Jalori Pass too gets opened in April and you can travel either via Mandi or Shimla.
+Just pack a light jacket and plenty of cotton clothes for visiting this time and that will suffice.
+The route via Jalori Pass also gets opened in April and you can travel either via Mandi or Shimla.

 Tirthan Valley in May

 The month of May is officially the tourist season and is also the time when the valley receives the majority of its tourists.
 With summer vacations in schools on, a lot of people travel to Tirthan with their families this month.
 The nearby town of Manali gets overcrowded in May which makes Tirthan Valley a perfect destination for someone wanting to visit an offbeat destination that is also a safe place to bring their families along.